 Why this matters: Even though this data is not representative of the streaming TV hardware market as a whole, it’s not surprising to see that the fourth-generation Apple TV has some early signs of success.
 It’s all been building up to this.

-According to data from Adobe Digita Index (ADI), in 2015 Apple TV doubled its share of paid TV streaming, surpassing longtime leader Roku and popular gaming consoles like Xbox and PlayStation.
+data from Adobe Digita Index (ADI), in 2015 Apple TV doubled its share of paid TV streaming, surpassing longtime leader Roku and popular gaming consoles like Xbox and PlayStation.
 And that was even before the launch of the newest generation.
 As the Apple TV continues to gain steam, we can expect more developers to jump aboard.

 “When TV broadcasters build an app they focus on Apple first,” said ADI principal analyst Tamara Gaffney.
 “It’s very hard to build a streaming video app for every platform [Android, Roku], so going with Apple is a natural consolidation.”